ThanhDuy203/Gunner/README.md

-# Python Game (GUNNER)
+# GUNNER
-The simple game for project of major Introduction to Information Technology (Using Python and others).
+The simple game for project of major Introduction to Information Technology (Using Python language and Pygame Lib).